mrpixeldream/CarSimulation/README.md

 CarSimulation
 =============

-A small simulation made in the IT course
+A small simulation made in the Computer Science Class.